-Of all the processes and procedures associated with treating a body after death and before a funeral, embalming is the least understood by the general public.
+Of all the processes and procedures associated with the treatment of a body after death and before a funeral, embalming is the least understood by the general public.

-This guide explains what embalming is and why you might consider it for your body after death or, where possible, leave instructions behind for your body not to be embalmed.
+This guide explains what embalming is (often referred to as 'hygienic treatment'), and why you might consider it for your body after death.

 Who is this guide for?